A New Electric Back Shaver/Trimmer On The Market

 The Bakscape Back Shaver is both a back hair trimmer and a shaver, as it comes with two different head attachments, a trimmer head, and a shaving head.
 The handle is foldable.

-This is sold is in three kit forms, a Starter Kit, a Deluxe Kit, and an Advanced Kit.
+This is sold in three kit forms, a Starter Kit, a Deluxe Kit, and an Advanced Kit.
 I will not be reviewing the different kits just the Bakscape Back Shaver itself.

 What Is Included?